-Federica Goffi is an Associate Professor (2007–present) and Co-Chair of the PhD program at the Azrieli School of Architecture and Urbanism at Carleton University in Ottawa, Canada.
+Dr. Federica Goffi is Professor of architecture, and Co-Chair of the PhD & MAS program in Architecture at the Azrieli School of Architecture and Urbanism at Carleton University in Ottawa, Canada.
 She holds a PhD from the Virginia Polytechnic Institute and State University.
 She published book chapters and journal articles on the threefold nature of time-weather-tempo.
 Her book, Time Matter[s]: Invention and Re-imagination in Built Conservation: The Unfinished Drawing and Building of St. Peter’s in the Vatican, was published by Ashgate in 2013.
 She holds a Dottore in Architettura from the University of Genoa, Italy.
 She is a licensed architect in her native country, Italy.

 Rana Abughannam began her PhD studies at Carleton University in 2017.
 In 2012, she obtained her professional degree in Architectural Engineering from Birzeit University.
 She was granted her post-professional Master’s degree from the History and Theory of Architecture Program at McGill University in 2013.
 Rana has taught at the School of Architecture and Interior Design at the Canadian University Dubai and at the Department of Architecture at Birzeit University.

-Émélie Desrochers-Turgeon is a Vanier Scholar and a PhD student at the ASAU, Carleton University.
+Émélie Desrochers-Turgeon is a PhD candidate at the ASAU, Carleton University.
 She explores issues of settler colonialism, landscape representation, language, architectural imagination, and the display of architecture.
 She completed a BA in Environmental Design at UQÀM and an MA in Architecture at McGill University.
 Before starting her doctoral studies, she worked in various design firms specializing in industrial design, architecture and landscape architecture in Montreal and Berlin.